Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 You can find the executable from the location "(YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/global_registration/global_registration.exe".

 ### for Unix
-Before compiling, you also need to modify the '....pro' file according to the path of the installed Dependencies(Vaa3D,QT etc).
+Before compiling, you also need to modify the **".pro"** file according to the path of the installed Dependencies(Vaa3D,QT etc).

      cd (YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/global_registration/
      qmake global_registration.pro